tableau/tabcmd/docs/tabcmd2_cmd.md

 \-\-parent-project-path

 : Path of the project that is the parent of the project that contains the target resource.
-Must specify the project name with `\-\-project`.
+Must specify the project name with `--project`.

 \-\-project